elvinmanzi02/alx-system_engineering-devops/0x00-shell_basics/README.md

-script tha print file start with . in working directory
+script to make a directory